FabriJuncal/Bootstrap-template/README.md

 ## 4) WE CREATE OUR WORK ARCHIVES

-* We create the file <b> "gulpfile.js" </ b>: In this file we will write all the tasks automated with Gulp.
+* We create the file "gulpfile.js": In this file we will write all the tasks automated with Gulp.
-* We created the following route <b> "src / scss / main.scss" </ b>: Here all the Sass code that we will write will go.
+* We created the following route "src/scss/main.scss": Here all the Sass code that we will write will go.
-* We create the HTML file in the following directory <b> "src / index.hmtl" </ b>: In this way we are creating all the necessary HTML files
+* We create the HTML file in the following directory "src/index.hmtl": In this way we are creating all the necessary HTML files

 <hr>